fkirc/skip-duplicate-actions/README.md

 - If there exists a workflow-runs with the same tree hash, then we have identified a duplicate workflow-run.
 - If there exists an in-progress workflow-run that matches the current branch but not the current tree hash, then this workflow-run will be cancelled.

-`skip-duplicate-actions` uses the [Repos Commit API](https://docs.github.com/en/rest/reference/repos#get-a-commit) to perform an efficient backtracking-algorithm for `path_ignore` change detection.
+`skip-duplicate-actions` uses the [Repos Commit API](https://docs.github.com/en/rest/reference/repos#get-a-commit) to perform an efficient backtracking-algorithm for `paths_ignore` change detection.